Axel Gedaschko

-Axel Gedaschko (born 1959) is a German politician, representative of the German Christian Democratic Union.
+Axel Gedaschko (born 1959) is a former German politician, representative of the German Christian Democratic Union.

 Gedaschko was born 1959 in Hamburg and is father of two children.
 He studied law at the University of Hamburg and Göttingen.

-Since 2008 Gedaschko is state minister of Economic Affairs and Employment in Hamburg.
+From 2008 until 2010 Gedaschko was state minister of Economic Affairs and Employment in Hamburg.

+Since 2011, he has been the President of GdW – the Federal Association of German Housing and Real Estate Companies – representing around 3,000 housing enterprises and cooperatives across Germany.